telerik/winforms-docs/propertygrid/how-to/custom-keyboard-handling.md

 The various elements building the control are created in special virtual methods allowing easy substitutions.

->note The **ThemeEffectiveType** property needs to be overridden so that the custom elements can be styled using their base element`s theme settings.
+>tip The **ThemeEffectiveType** property needs to be overridden so that the custom elements can be styled using their base element`s theme settings.

 #### Elements` Implementation